Ancient lake

 An ancient lake is a lake that has consistently carried water for more than one million years.
-Twelve of the twenty ancient lakes have existed for more than 2.6 million years, the full Quaternary period.
+Twelve of the 20 ancient lakes have existed for more than 2.6 million years, the full Quaternary period.
 Ancient lakes continue to persist due to plate tectonics in an active rift zone.
 This active rift zone creates lakes that are extremely deep and difficult to naturally fill with sediment.
 Due to the prolonged life of ancient lakes, they serve as models for isolated evolutionary traits and speciation.
 Most of the world's bodies of water are less than 18,000 years old.
 There are only 20 ancient lakes over 1 million years old.

 Lake Baikal is often considered the oldest, as clear evidence shows that it is 25–30 million years old.
-Lake Zaysan may be even older, of Cretaceous origin and at least 66 million years old (most likely around 70 million years), but its exact age is controversial and labelled with some uncertainty.
+Lake Zaysan may be even older, of Cretaceous origin and at least 66 million years old (most likely around 70 million years), but its exact age is controversial and labeled with some uncertainty.
 Another contender for oldest is Lake Maracaibo, estimated to be 20–36 million years old.
 In ancient times it was indisputably a true lake, but today it is saline and directly connected to the sea, leading many to consider it a large lagoon or bay.

 Ancient lakes vs. younger lakes

-There are six major types of lakes (Listed below).
+There are six major types of lakes (listed below).
 The majority of lakes dry up as the result of the filling with lacustrine deposits, sediment deposited from a river into a lake over thousands of years.
-Factors that influence the water level decreasing includes fluvial-lacustrine sediment build up, evaporation, natural drainage and geophysical processes.
-Ancient Lakes have a prolonged life when compared to younger more ordinary lakes due to the local active rift zones and subsided sections of land called grabens.
+Factors that influence the water level decreasing include fluvial-lacustrine sediment build-up, evaporation, natural drainage, and geophysical processes.
+Ancient lakes have a prolonged life when compared to younger, more ordinary lakes due to the local active rift zones and subsided sections of land called grabens.

 For example, Lake Baikal in Russia, the deepest lake in the world, is an ancient lake created by the Baikal Rift Zone which is 25–30 million years old and 5387 ft deep.
-This is compared to the North American Great Lakes, which were formed by the last glacial period by glacial scouring and the pooling of meltwater which are 14,000 years old, and have maximum depths ranging from 200-1300 ft deep.
+This is compared to the North American Great Lakes, which were formed by the last glacial period by glacial scouring and the pooling of meltwater which are 14,000 years old and have maximum depths ranging from 200-1300 ft deep.